QuTech-Delft/compute-api-client/compute_api_client/docs/BackendTypesApi.md

     host = "http://localhost"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-configuration.access_token = os.environ["ACCESS_TOKEN"]

 # Enter a context with an instance of the API client
 async with compute_api_client.ApiClient(configuration) as api_client: